buggyrace/buggy-race-about/docs/races/running.md

 {: .suggest}
-The buggy race, with its detailed input and output specifications, coupled with a customised replayer, could be an excellent games-dev project for final year students.
+The buggy race, with its detailed input and output specifications, coupled with a customised player, could be an excellent games-dev project for final year students.

 So the download → process → upload mechanism of race files is a very general way of leaving this open.
-For this reason, the race-replayer (that animates the events from the race) is also entirely standalone, although the default one is included on the race server.
+For this reason, the race player (that animates the events from the race) is also entirely standalone, although the default one is included on the race server.